The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 Findings suggesting abnormalities in the ovaries or uterus based on the physical examination

-  Transvaginal ultrasonography can detect most polyps, fibroids, endometrial cancer, and areas of thickening in the lining of the uterus (which may be precancerous).
+Transvaginal ultrasonography can detect most polyps, fibroids, abnormalities in the ovaries, and areas of thickening in the lining of the uterus (which may be precancerous).
 If transvaginal ultrasonography detects areas of thickening, other tests may be done to check for small polyps or other masses.
 One or both of the following tests may be done:

 An endometrial biopsy is usually also done to check for precancerous changes and for cancer in women with any of the following:

-  Bleeding that is persistent, irregular, or heavy despite treatment
+Bleeding that is persistent or recurs despite treatment

 Thickening of the uterine lining (detected by transvaginal ultrasonography)

 Treatment of Abnormal Uterine Bleeding